Nexucis/grafana-go-client/README.md

 6. [License](#license)

 ## Overview
 For the moment, the client only covers the Grafana API in the version 5.
-There is no guarantee that the client is compatible with previous Grafana version
+There is no guarantee that the client is compatible with previous or latest Grafana version.

 ### Versioning
 This project uses the following version rules: